davnicwil/react-frontload/README.md

   * `onMount: boolean [default true]` Toggles whether or not the frontload function should fire when the Component mounts on the client.

   * `onUpdate: boolean [default false]` Toggles whether or not the frontload function should fire when the Component’s props update on the client.

+  * `_experimental_updateFunc: (prevProps: Object, newProps: Object) => boolean` Experimental option.
+Should be considered unstable.
+For use in conjunction with `onUpdate` to control *when* the frontload should fire on updates.
+Similar in concept to the `shouldComponentUpdate` React lifecycle hook.
+For example, you might want to specify that the frontload should fire on an update only when certain props change.
+If the fronload should fire, return true, otherwise return false.

 . . . . . . . . . .